-Our Study Scripture is structured to teach the fundamental lesson found in Proverbs chapter 8 which reads: I love them that love me: and those that seek me early shall find me".
+Our Study Scripture is arranged to teach the fundamental lesson found in Proverbs chapter 8 which reads: I love them that love me: and those that seek me early shall find me".

-That of course is a wonderful promise, and it speaks about wisdom in a personification which of course refers ultimately to our Lord and Savior Jesus Christ.
+That of course is a wonderful promise, and it speaks about wisdom as if it was a person which of course tells us wisdom refers ultimately to our Lord and Savior Jesus Christ.
 The importance therefore of a strong devotion to the Lord is made clear in our Study.

-We should never forget the instruction with the fact that the Lord Jesus Christ is the Son of God the Father, and that the Father anointed Him to be the Savior of the world.
+We should never forget the instruction with the fact that the Lord Jesus Christ is the Son of God the Father.
+The Father anointed Him to be the Savior of the world.
 Devotion to the Lord Jesus Christ therefore automatically brings immense benefits and blessings which will result in eternal life.
 The Father loves His Son and loves those who love His Son.